Reference

 TulipaClustering.find_auxiliary_dataMethod

-• key_columns_demand: key columns in the demand dataframe
+• key_columns: key columns in the dataframe

 • last_period_duration: duration of the last period